conan-io/docs/tutorial/consuming_packages/cross_building_with_conan.rst

     compiler.libcxx=libstdc++11
     compiler.version=9

-And the profile for the Raspberry Pi that is the **host** machine could look like this:
+And the profile for the Raspberry Pi that is the **host** machine would be:

 .. code-block:: bash
     :caption: <local folder>/profiles/raspberry